Recently a woman asked me a simple question about living in Thailand, “Are Thais honest people?”.

 My Experiences with the Honesty of Thais

-I’ve lived in Thailand for more than a decade, and 95 percent of my life is spent with and around Thais.
-I’ve taught in various Thai schools, worked at several major international companies in Bangkok and run my own business.
-I’ve shopped, eaten with, and vacationed with Thais on many many occurrences.
+I have lived in Thailand for more than a decade, and 95 percent of my life is spent with and around Thais.
+I have taught in various Thai schools, and worked at several major international companies in Bangkok.
+I have shopped, eaten with, and vacationed with Thais on many many occurrences.

-In all of this time, I can count on one hand (and probably on one finger) the number of times I’ve been ripped off by a Thai.
-In fact, I can’t remember the last time it happened.
+In all of this time, I can count on one hand (and probably on one finger) the number of times I have been ripped off by a Thai.
+In fact, I cannot remember the last time it happened.

-In fact, I’ve often found Thais will spend even more effort to return something to you that you’ve lost than many people would in other countries.
+In fact, I have often found Thais will spend even more effort to return something to you that you have lost than many people would in other countries.
 Even something that’s not worth very much.

-I’m also usually given ‘Thai price’ on everything I buy and even offered even lower prices as I’m a farang-who-speaks-Thai.
-No, I haven’t been ripped off with higher prices on things because I’m a ‘farang’.
+No, I haven’t been ripped off with higher prices on things because I am a ‘farang’.
 I’m sorry.
 I just haven’t.

 Deposits at Thai Apartments

-If I had to choose between a Thai or an American landlord as to who was the most honest, I’d choose a Thai any day of the week.
+If I had to choose between a Thai or an American landlord as to who was the most honest, I would choose a Thai any day of the week.

 Thais Who are Not Honest

 Now, before you think I live in cloud cuckoo land and am just ignoring all the dishonesty going on around me, that is not true at all.